Maine: History

 Misty Morning, Coast of MaineArthur Parton (1842–1914).
 Between 1865 and 1870, Brooklyn Museum.

 The earliest known inhabitants of the territory that is now Maine were Algonquian-speaking Wabanaki peoples, including the Passamaquoddy, Maliseet, Penobscot, Androscoggin, and Kennebec.
 During the later King Philip's War, many of these peoples would merge in one form or another to become the Wabanaki Confederacy, aiding the Wampanoag of Massachusetts and the Mahican of New York.
 Afterwards, many of these people were driven from their natural territories, but most of Maine's tribes continued, unchanged, until the American Revolution.
 Before this point, however, most of these people were considered separate nations.
 Many had adapted to living in permanent, Iroquois-inspired settlements, while those along the coast tended to move from summer villages to winter villages on a yearly cycle.
 They would usually winter inland and head to the coasts by summer.

 European contact with what is now called Maine may have started around 1000 CE when Vikings are believed to have interacted with the native Penobscot in present-day Hancock County, most likely through trade.
-If confirmed, this would make Maine the site of the earliest European discovery in the entire US.
+If confirmed, this would make Maine the site of the earliest European appearance in the entire US.
 About 200 years earlier, from the settlements in Iceland and Greenland, the Norse first identified America and attempted to settle areas such as Newfoundland, but failed to establish a permanent settlement.
 Archeological evidence suggests that Vikings in Greenland returned to North America for several centuries after the initial discovery to trade and collect timber, with the most relevant evidence being the Maine Penny, an 11th-century Norwegian coin found at a Native American dig site in 1954.

 The first European confirmed settlement in modern-day Maine was in 1604 on Saint Croix Island, led by French explorer Pierre Dugua, Sieur de Mons.
 His party included Samuel de Champlain, noted as an explorer.
 The French named the entire area Acadia, including the portion that later became the state of Maine.
 (It is possible that they named the region Maine after the French province; however, debate exists as to the origin of the name of the state.)
 The Plymouth Company established the first English settlement in Maine at the Popham Colony in 1607, the same year as the settlement at Jamestown, Virginia.
 The Popham colonists returned to Britain after 14 months.